phac-nml/biohansel/docs/source/user-docs/usage.rst

 Output Results
 --------------

-Output of the results generated through biohansel will be found in three .tab files in the directory that the biohansel tool was run from or in the Galaxy histories window after analysis is complete.
+Output of the results generated through biohansel will be found in three .tab files in the directory that biohansel was run from or in the Galaxy histories window after analysis is complete.
 The three files include:

 - tech_results.tab -> Most basic results file
 - results.tab -> More advanced information on the results generated